MunroRaymaker/Raymaker.RulesEngine/README.md

 # Raymaker.RulesEngine
 Coding challenge.

-#Problem Statement: Business Rules Engine
+# Problem Statement: Business Rules Engine
-Imagine youíre writing an order processing application for a large company.
+Imagine you‚Äôre writing an order processing application for a large company.
 In the past, this company used a fairly random mixture of manual and ad-hoc automated business practices to handle orders; they now want to put all these various ways of handling orders together into one whole: your application.
 After a full day of workshops you have gathered the following set of rules which need to be managed by the new system.